How to Install Kodi on Amazon Fire Stick

 Theoretically, you could lessen the risk of infection by ensuring that the firewall in your Internet router blocks access to port 5555.
 The Fire Stick would still be vulnerable to attack via Wi-Fi, which would also make your home network vulnerable, but at least it removes the possibility of attack from across the world.

-If you are going to install Kodi on a streaming media device and make a Kodi box, we would strongly recommend Android streaming hardware.
+If you are going to install Kodi on a streaming media device and make a Kodi box, we would strongly recommend using Android streaming hardware.
+All of the products that made our list of the best Kodi boxes run an Android OS.

 Installing Kodi on your Fire Stick requires one simple change to your security settings and profile.
 Anyone can do it, and it does not require hacking your Fire Stick, but it does make your Fire Stick vulnerable to being hacked.